KillerCodeMonkey/ionic-starter-eventmaps/README.md

 - go in www folder then app and directives
 - there open the googleMaps.js and change the Google Maps apiKey with yours

+Finding something in the democontent:
+Type in 'Berlin', 'Ber', 'Sports' or 'Düsseldorf'

 ## Content

 - Handling possible backend-requests in services -> add your backend easy and fast!